Egyptian Empire Records

 Egyptian Empire Records is the oldest electro record label owned by Egyptian Lover.
 Known for its unique style of electro music, it also has a political background because Egyptian Lover was the first Afroamerican Label Owner.

 Background

 It was founded in 1983 by Egyptian Lover as Freak Beat Records.
 Since then, it has served us with uptempo Electro Beats pressed on Wax.
-During its first few years, it was home of Uncle Jamm's Army.
+During its first few years, it was the home of Uncle Jamm's Army.
 In 1985, it changed its name to Egyptian Empire Records.
-Several releases made to the Billboard Charts and it was the Home of Rodney O and Joe Cooley.
+Several releases made it to the Billboard Charts and it was the Home of Rodney O and Joe Cooley.